aws-samples/cdk-eks-blueprints-patterns/docs/patterns/paralus.md

 relay-server-79448564cb-nf5tj                              2/2     Running
 ```

 ## Configure DNS Settings
 Once Paralus is installed continue with following steps https://www.paralus.io/blog/eks-quickstart#configuring-dns-settings to configure DNS settings, reset default password and start using paralus

 ## Paralus Features & Usage
 https://www.paralus.io/docs/usage/

+## Configuring centralized kubectl access to clusters
+Kubectl is one of the most widely used tools to work with Kubernetes.
+The command line tool allows you to deploy applications, inspect and manage resources.
+It basically authenticates with the control plane for your cluster and makes API calls to the Kubernetes API.
+In short if you are working with Kubernetes - you will use kubectl the most.

+In most modern day scenarios, there are multiple users who are accessing various clusters.
+This makes it all more important to ensure that every user or group has access to only those resources that they are allowed to.
+Few ways to achieve this is using namespaces and role based access control.
+While these are good, most enterprise grade application deployments require something more robust.

+That’s where Paralus comes in.
+It allows you to configure centralized kubectl access to multiple clusters all from a single dashboard.
+It allows you to create groups, assign projects and users and provide access.
+In this blog post, we’ll show you how to import different clusters to Paralus and configure access to them.
+All of this with zero trust principles built in.
+[Read More](https://www.paralus.io/blog/centralized-kubectl-access#the-use-case)

 ## Cleanup